 RESOLVED FURTHER THAT the Board of Directors be and are hereby authorised to do all such acts, deeds and things as it may in its absolute discretion consider proper, necessary or desirable including obtaining any approvals - statutory, contractual or otherwise, in relation to the above and execute all such agreements, documents, instruments and writings as may be required in order to give effect to the foregoing resolution and to settle any question, difficulty or doubt that may arise in the said regard."

-Registered Office: 'D' Block, 3rd Floor, Gillander House, Netaji Subhas Road, Kolkata - 700 001.
+'D' Block, 3rd Floor, Gillander House, Netaji Subhas Road, Kolkata - 700 001.
 CIN: L51109WB1938PLC009490

-Place: Mumbai Dated: 24th August, 2020 By Order of the Board For Albert David Limited
+Dated: 24th August, 2020

 Chirag A. Vora Company Secretary, Compliance Officer cum Legal Manager (ACS-28776)

 NOTES: